The-MVPs/MobileApp/README.md

 The following are completed functionalities:

-- [x] User will be able to see and choose the available categories of meals
+- [x] User will be able to move to the favorite list screen
-- [x] Create Detail Screen
-- [x] Create menu recipes screen
-- [x] User will be able to favorite recipes on screen
+- [x] User will be able to travel to the creation screen
-- [x] Search bar is available for user to look for recipes

 ## Video Walkthrough